exonum/exonum-doc/src/architecture/storage.md

 The used hash is calculated as `hash()` method of `StorageValue` trait.
 It is supposed to return cryptographic hash, specifically, SHA-256 hash.
+Also, generally, it is reasonable to calculate the hash of the binary serialisation for specific hashing object.

 ### KeySetIndex